PolyTrader/polymarket-trading/README.md

  - Run `pm-trade -h` to display help

 ### Trading Setup
- - matic chain wallet
+ - Create a new wallet on the matic chain
- - matic api end point
+ - Create your matic endpoint on https://rpc.maticvigil.com/
- - env variables
+ - Set env variables
+   - POLYGON_PRIVATE_KEY
- - blah blah blah
+   - MATIC_VIGIL_RPC_KEY
+ - Fund your trading wallet with matic and usdc

 #### Made some money from this tool and want to contribute?
 Donate to these charities.
 * [Planned Parenthood](https://www.weareplannedparenthood.org/onlineactions/2U7UN1iNhESWUfDs4gDPNg2)